-We consent to the incorporation by reference in Registration Statement No. 333-271334 on Form S-8 of our report dated August 18, 2023, relating to the financial statements of Madison Square Garden Entertainment Corp. appearing in this Annual Report on Form 10-K for the year ended June 30, 2023.
+We consent to the incorporation by reference in this Registration Statement No. 333-271334 on Form S-8 of our reports dated August 16, 2024, relating to the financial statements of Madison Square Garden Entertainment Corp. and the effectiveness of Madison Square Garden Entertainment Corp.'s internal control over financial reporting, appearing in the Annual Report on Form 10-K of Madison Square Garden Entertainment Corp. for the year ended June 30, 2024.